dharmx/dharmx.github.io/content/posts/bspwm-basics/index.md

 ## The BST data structure

 The Binary Tree data structure is a way of representing data in the form of a tree.
-A BST is a special case of tree that only has two children.
+A BST is a special case of a tree that only has two children.
-As all trees (both natural and pragmatic) this one also has leaves and branches.
+As with all trees (both natural and pragmatic), this one also has leaves and branches.
 The leaves are called nodes which is the term we will use from now on.

 {{< image